MicrosoftDocs/win32/desktop-src/WmiSdk/lowering-the-security-for-a-sink-in-a-separate-process.md

 ---
-Description: 'Windows Management Instrumentation (WMI) can create the sink to receive asynchronous callbacks for a client application in a separate process.'
+Description: Windows Management Instrumentation (WMI) can create the sink to receive asynchronous callbacks for a client application in a separate process.
 audience: developer
-author: 'REDMOND\\markl'
+author: REDMOND\\markl
-manager: 'REDMOND\\markl'
+manager: REDMOND\\markl
-ms.assetid: '3d3111ac-7d83-48d6-94e4-36cb46a506fa'
+ms.assetid: 3d3111ac-7d83-48d6-94e4-36cb46a506fa
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
-ms.technology: 'windows-management-instrumentation'
+ms.technology: windows-management-instrumentation
 ms.tgt_platform: multiple
-title: Lowering the Security for a Sink in a Separate Process
+title: Lowering the Security for a Sink in a Separate Process ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
 ---

 # Lowering the Security for a Sink in a Separate Process

 Windows Management Instrumentation (WMI) can create the sink to receive asynchronous callbacks for a client application in a separate process.
 The separate process is Unsecapp.exe.
-Use the [**IWbemUnsecuredApartment**](iwbemunsecuredapartment.md) interface. **IWbemUnsecuredApartment** allows you to control whether Unsecapp.exe authenticates callbacks to the sink.
+Use the [**IWbemUnsecuredApartment**](/windows/win32/Wbemcli/nn-wbemcli-iwbemunsecuredapartment?branch=master) interface. **IWbemUnsecuredApartment** allows you to control whether Unsecapp.exe authenticates callbacks to the sink.
 For more information, see [Setting Security on an Asynchronous Call](setting-security-on-an-asynchronous-call.md).

 You can then lower the security on that process and WMI can access the sink without restriction.
 To assist with this technique WMI provides the Unsecapp.exe process to function as the separate process.
-You can host Unsecapp.exe with a call to the [**IUnsecuredApartment**](iunsecuredapartment.md) interface.
+You can host Unsecapp.exe with a call to the [**IUnsecuredApartment**](/windows/win32/Wbemcli/nn-wbemcli-iunsecuredapartment?branch=master) interface.

-The [**IUnsecuredApartment**](iunsecuredapartment.md) interface allows a client application to create a separate dedicated process running Unsecapp.exe for hosting a [**IWbemObjectSink**](iwbemobjectsink.md) implementation.
+The [**IUnsecuredApartment**](/windows/win32/Wbemcli/nn-wbemcli-iunsecuredapartment?branch=master) interface allows a client application to create a separate dedicated process running Unsecapp.exe for hosting a [**IWbemObjectSink**](iwbemobjectsink.md) implementation.
 The dedicated process can call [**CoInitializeSecurity**](_com_coinitializesecurity) to grant WMI access to the dedicated process without compromising the security of the main process.
 After initialization, the dedicated process acts as an intermediary between the main process and WMI.

-The following procedure describes how to perform an asynchronous call with [**IUnsecuredApartment**](iunsecuredapartment.md).
+The following procedure describes how to perform an asynchronous call with [**IUnsecuredApartment**](/windows/win32/Wbemcli/nn-wbemcli-iunsecuredapartment?branch=master).

 **To perform an asynchronous call with IUnsecuredApartment**